shnupta/blog/content/posts/creating-a-static-site-generator.md

 Template file:
 ![example template file](/images/tent/tent-template-file.png)

+UPDATE:
-We haven't published tent publically yet but when we do I'll link it here!
+~~We haven't published tent publically yet but when we do I'll link it here!~~ I've now published the code on [my github](https://github.com/shnupta/tent).

 --------------
 This is the fourth post of my [weekly post challenge!]({{< ref "weekly-post-challenge.md" >}})